Christoph33one/post-plan-travel/README.md

 ---

 # Landing page
-Drawing inspiration from the homepage of [trip Advisor](https://www.tripadvisor.com/), I have incorporated essential features to enhance the user experience and facilitate access to relevant external links related to travel.
+Drawing inspiration of the homepage from [trip Advisor](https://www.tripadvisor.com/), I have incorporated essential features to enhance the user experience and have access to relevant external links related to travel.
 Additionally, I have included a donations link to remind users about the importance of responsible travel and encourage them to contribute to the provided cause.

-To create a captivating visual impact, I have strategically incorporated a hero image in two key areas of the site, evoking a sense of wanderlust and adventure for the users.
+To create a visual impact, I have incorporated a hero image in two key areas of the site, giving a sense of adventure for the users.

 For visually pleasing design, I have utilized various shades of blue throughout the site.
-This color scheme ensures a soothing and harmonious aesthetic that complements the images without creating any clashing color combinations.
+This color scheme complements the images without creating any clashing color combinations.

-To cater to mobile screen sizes, including a minimum width of 360px, the landing page has been meticulously designed to respond to different breakpoints.
+To cater to mobile screen sizes, including a minimum width of 360px, the landing page has been designed to respond to different breakpoints.
 This approach ensures that the layout remains user-friendly and adapts seamlessly to varying screen sizes, providing an optimal viewing experience for mobile users.

 ![](src/assets/readme-images/home%20page.png)
 ![](src/assets/readme-images/home%20page%20donationns%20page.png)